dftbplus/skpar/docs/source/reference.objectives.rst

 :code:`query` is disregarded, and the specified label becomes irrelevant.
 This is the case where the reference data of an objective is itself a dictionary of key-value pairs (or results in such upon acquisition from a file).
-This case is automatically recognised by SKOPT and the user need not do anything special.
+This case is automatically recognised by SKPAR and the user need not do anything special.
 The query-label in this case can be something generic.
 Example of such an objective can be found in